po1sigala/live/01-Class-Content/20-React/03-Algorithms/01-maximum-continuous-subarray/README.md

      var arr1 = [1, 2, 3, 4]
      ```

-   * In the case above, since all the integers are positive, the maximum sum you can get by adding sequential integers is the same as the sum of the array or 10.
+   * In the case above, since all the integers are positive, the maximum sum you can get by adding sequential integers is the same as the sum of the array, or 10.

    * See the following array for an example: